Where's the "Cool" in Iced Tea?

 • 1/4 teaspoon vanilla extract

 Bring 2 cups of water just short of a boil.
-Remove kettle and pour over tea bags.
+Remove kettle and pour over bags.
 Steep for about five minutes.
-Remove tea bags.
+Remove bags.
 Add 2 cups of cold water.
 Stir in simple syrup

 Submitted by Robert - San Angelo, TX, USA